Click to View All QuestionsProject Overview

 I’m traveling north into Washington, D.C. on I-395 either HOV-3+ or in a hybrid vehicle.
 Do I need an E-ZPass to travel in this section when the 95 Express Lanes open?

 No. The 95 Express Lanes will extend two miles inside the Beltway to just north of Edsall Road.
-From that point north, the HOV lanes will remain HOV-3+ just as they are today and carpools and transit heading north on the 95 Express Lanes will be able to continue on to I-395.
-Toll-paying customers heading north on the 95 Express Lanes will have the option to travel directly onto the 495 Express Lanes toward Tysons Corner or re-enter the regular lanes on I-495 in the area of Edsall Road.
+From that point north, the HOV lanes will remain HOV-3+ just as they are today and carpools and transit heading north on the 95 Express Lanes will be able to continue on to the I-395 HOV lanes.

 Click to View All QuestionsConstruction